Skip to main content

 • Engage in developing a memorandum of understanding, contract, or something similar with your agency to agree on partnership expectations

-• Engage in regular fidelity assessments and participate in action planning to strengthen programs, as identified by the assessment
+• Engage in regular EBP fidelity assessments and participate in action planning to strengthen programs, as identified by the assessment

 Every community is different.
 Some have access to an abundance of evidence-based treatment programs, others are critically limited, and most face service delivery challenges and difficulties.
 With input from the Dosage Probation Workgroup or other interested stakeholders, your subcommittee will likely need to consider the unique challenges of community service providers and the quality of programs in your area when weighing the potential for and deciding on future partnerships.